I stopped buying these 10 things I thought I needed in my life.

 So, I’m not here to tell you to stop reading.

-The problem lies in the fact that we don’t even read the books we buy and they’re taking up spaces in our home.
+The problem lies in the fact that we don’t even read most of the books we buy and they’re taking up spaces in our home.

 Here are alternatives to try: